 The respective people leaders held discussions with the CAO, HR, and Finance during circumstances that warranted application of the critical business cases to effectively manage their teams, create developmental opportunities, and attract and retain top talent when required to support the execution of the City's Strategic Plan and Council Priorities.

 Financial Implications:

-• The 2021 prorated costs associated with critical business cases was approximately \$79,050, compared to an average of \$77,100 in the prior three years.
+• The 2021 prorated costs associated with critical business cases was approximately \$83,100, compared to a \$77,100 average in the prior three years.

 Other Implications: